For immediate release

 When it comes to viewership, Australia tops the list as most likely to watch Season 7 illegally, coming in at 30%.
 The UK follows them closely at 21%, while the US comes in third at 5.4%.
 Compared to Australia, Game of Thrones is much cheaper and more accessible across the globe, offering viewers more legal alternatives.

 Ostler says, “Season 7 will last until August 27, so to catch all of it, fans will need a two month subscription.
-Viewers can watch GoT on Sky Atlantic, Now TV, or SkyGo.
+Viewers can watch GoT on Sky Atlantic, NOW, or SkyGo.
 Viewers should compare which provider will work best for them and take into consideration the additional TV shows and movies that come with a subscription.”

 For more information, visit www.finder.com/uk

 The information in this release is accurate as of the date published, but rates, fees and other product features may have changed.
 Please see updated product information on finder.com's review pages for the current correct values.

 finder.com is a personal finance website, which helps consumers compare products online so they can make better informed decisions.
 Consumers can visit the website to compare utilities, mortgages, credit cards, insurance products, shopping voucher codes, and so much more before choosing the option that best suits their needs.